giantswarm/releases/pull_request_template.md

 # Prechecks

 - [ ] Verify there is no `Reference:` tags for components.
-If there is, it will override other components with the same version in other releases.
+References should only be used during testing.